Algorithms for Scheduling Malleable Cloud Tasks: Applications: Part 2

 \subsection{Dynamic Programming}

 For any solution, there must exist a feasible schedule for the tasks selected to be fully allocated by this solution.
 So, the set of tasks in an optimal solution satisfies the boundary condition by Lemma~\ref{boundary-condition}.
-Then, to find the optimal solution, we only need address the following problem: if we are given $C$ machines, how can we choose a subset $\mathcal{S}$ of tasks in $\mathcal{D}_{1}\cup\cdots\cup\mathcal{D}_{L}$ such that (\rmnum{1}) this subset satisfies the boundary condition, and (\rmnum{2}) no other subset of selected tasks achieve a better social welfare?
+Then, to find the optimal solution, we only need address the following problem: if we are given $C$ machines, how can we choose a subset $\mathcal{S}$ of tasks in $\mathcal{T}$ such that (\rmnum{1}) this subset satisfies the boundary condition, and (\rmnum{2}) no other subset of selected tasks achieves a better social welfare?
 This problem can be solved via dynamic programming (DP).
 To propose a DP algorithm, we need to identify a dominant condition for the model of this paper \cite{Williamson}.
-Let $\mathcal{F}\subseteq\mathcal{T}$ and we define a $L$-dimensional vector
+Let $\mathcal{F}\subseteq\mathcal{T}$ and recall that the notation $\lambda_{m}^{C}(\mathcal{F})$ in Section~\ref{sec.optimal-utilization}.
+Now, we define a $L$-dimensional vector

 where $\lambda_{m}^{C}(\mathcal{F})-\lambda_{m-1}^{C}(\mathcal{F})$, $m\in[L]^{+}$, denotes the optimal resource that $\mathcal{F}$ can utilize on $C$ machines in the segmented timescale $[\tau_{L-m}+1, \tau_{L-m+1}]$ after $\mathcal{F}$ has utilized $\lambda_{m-1}^{C}(\mathcal{F})$ resource in $[\tau_{L-m+1}+1, \tau_{L}]$.
 Let $v(\mathcal{F})$ denote the total value of the tasks in $\mathcal{F}$ and then we introduce the notion of one pair $(\mathcal{F}, v(\mathcal{F}))$ {\em dominating} another $(\mathcal{F}^{\prime}, v(\mathcal{F}^{\prime}))$ if $H(\mathcal{F})=H(\mathcal{F}^{\prime})$ and $v(\mathcal{F})\geq v(\mathcal{F}^{\prime})$, that is, the solution to our problem indicated by $(\mathcal{F}, v(\mathcal{F}))$ uses the same amount of resources as $(\mathcal{F}^{\prime}, v(\mathcal{F}^{\prime}))$, but obtains at least as much value.